Piyush7R/Housing-Price-Prediction/README.md

   - Normalizes numerical features.
 - **Dataset Splitting:**
   - Splits data into training and testing subsets using `train_test_split` from scikit-learn.
+  - Splitted 85% data into training subsets and 15% data into testing datasets.
 - **Model Training:**
   - Implements regression models to predict housing prices based on input features.
 - **Evaluation:**